crlandsc/Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 Audio data can be a challenging format of data to work with, as it is disorganized and there are many aspects that require detailed knowledge of digital signal processing (DSP).
 The following are the formats that the audio will take through the steps that are required to process the audio data demonstrated with a sample audio file from the dataset.

 ### Waveform
 - The waveform of the data shows the oscillations of pressure amplitude over time.
-This is effectively the "raw" format of audio that a computer
+This is effectively a "raw" format of audio data.
 - It is defined by the sampling frequency and bit depth.
     - The sampling frequency refers to how many samples of audio are played back per second (i.e. 44.1kHz means that every second, 44,100 samples are played).
 This determines the upper bound of frequencies that can be represented by the audio signal.
-    - The bit depth refers to how precise the amplitude values are, determining the dynamic range of an audio signal (i.e. 16-bit depth can represent 65,536 unique numbers, resulting in approx. 96dB of dynamic range)
+    - The bit depth refers to how precise the amplitude values are, determining the dynamic range of an audio signal (i.e. 16-bit depth can represent 65,536 unique numbers, resulting in approx. 96dB of dynamic range).
-- To simplify, the sampling rate essentially controls the resolution of the x-axis and the bit depth controls the resolution of the y-axis
+- To simplify, the sampling rate essentially controls the resolution of the x-axis and the bit depth controls the resolution of the y-axis.

 ![Waveform](images/waveform.png)

 ### Frequency Spectrum
 - The spectrum of a waveform shows the magnitude (in dB) of the signal per frequency.
-- Notice there is no time component here, rather the magnitude (dB) is with reference to frequencies of the entire audio signal (in this case 30 sec clip)
+- Notice there is no time component here, rather the magnitude (dB) is with reference to frequencies of the entire audio signal (in this case 30 sec clip).
 - While the plot below shows the spectrum for the entire signal, we will be using this concept to take the spectrum of small pieces of the signal to reintroduce a time component when we create spectrograms next.

 ![Spectrum](images/spectrum.png)